Plympton: Sports

+Plympton Hash House Harriers, a well attended running club that runs (in a Hashing way) around Plymouth but retains its core identity to the village, often runs here.

 Events

 Plympton has hosted an annual fete called 'The Lamb Feast' for many years on the local Castle Green.
 A key part of Plympton's Midsummer Festival in mid June, the Lamb Feast and surrounding activities span over the weekend, organised by the Plympton Civic Association.